roesler-stan/paragliding/README.md

-# Converter from IGC files to KMZ Files
+# Converter from IGC files to KML Files

-This is just a simple converter which reads IGC files and converts them into a format which can be read by google maps.
+This is a fork to glomium's code which reads IGC files and converts them into a format which can be read by Google Earth (and Google maps?).
 The output is a trajectory with a colored uplift.

-If I find some time, I'd like to add a XC-Task calculator or some more analysis to the data.
+Next step: animation!